-What is a Sales Capacity Model?
+What is Sales Capacity Planning?

-There are a number of key elements that affect the capacity of a sales team – for instance, a sales capacity model is a type of financial model that supports top-line planning by using sales performance or sales capacity, to forecast future revenue generation.
-A sales capacity model should also define the optimal number of sales representatives and the required sales profiles to meet your company goals.
+There are a number of key elements that affect the capacity of a sales team, for instance, a sales capacity model.
+It is a type of financial model that supports top-line planning by using sales performance or sales capacity to forecast future revenue generation.

-A sales department that is understaffed will not be able to reach the target revenue.
-On the other hand, companies that overhire may incur high costs, or, if they are a startup, may risk burning through their cash runway.
-Ramp time for new sales representatives, quota assumptions, and the alignment of specialisation of existing sales reps to target industries are also key factors in determining capacity.
-With so many factors at play, and the sales function so important for enabling business growth, it is critical to take a strategic approach when building your team.
-A capacity model provides a data-led method to measuring whether or there is sufficient performance to hit revenue targets.
+A sales department that's understaffed won't be able to reach the target revenue.
+On the other hand, companies that overhire may incur high costs, or, if they're a startup, may risk burning through their cash runway.
+In fact, replacing a sales rep costs approximately $150,000 and takes 4–5 months.
+Ramp time for new sales representatives, quota assumptions, and the alignment of specialization of existing sales reps to target industries are also key factors in determining capacity.
+With so many factors at play, and the sales function so important for enabling business growth, it's critical to take a strategic approach when building your team.

-Why Is Sales Capacity Planning Important for Start-Ups?
+Why is Sales Capacity Planning Important for Start-Ups?

 One of the most cited reasons for failure is poor capital management.